JavierCastellD/SemanticFormalizationSNOMED/README.md

-# Automatic building of SNOMED CT postcoordinated expressions through Knowledge Graph Embeddings
+# Supporting SNOMED CT postcoordination with Knowledge Graph Embeddings
-This is the GitHub repository that contains the scripts used for the article *Automatic building of SNOMED CT postcoordinated expressions through Knowledge Graph Embeddings*.
+This is the GitHub repository that contains the scripts used for the article *Supporting SNOMED CT postcoordination with Knowledge Graph Embeddings*.
 Our aim is to develop a tool that can be used to create a suggestion of a postcoordinate expression for SNOMED CT given a clinical term.
 This tool uses word embedding similarity and analogies to generate such postcoordination.

 We have made available a website to test the tool: [WIP]